 You should be in daily communication with your contractor; trade cell phone numbers and decide on your preferred means of communication.

-There are several things that you’ll need to communicate with your contractor about, and they may not be covered by the contract.
-You’ll need to let your contractors know what bathrooms they may access and where they can park.
+There are several other items you’ll need to communicate with your contractor about, and they may not be covered by the contract.
+Let your contractors know what bathrooms they may access and where they can park.
 Do you not allow smoking in your home?
 You need to tell your contractor.

-Items that may or may not be covered in your contract include whether you will need to hire a furniture mover or move furniture yourself – many contractors won’t move furniture because it opens them up to liability if something is broken – and what you can expect to be cleaned up at the end of each day and at the conclusion of the work.
+Items that may or may not be covered in your contract include whether you will need to hire a furniture mover or move furniture yourself.
+Many contractors won’t move furniture because it opens them up to liability if something is broken, and what you can expect to be cleaned up daily and at the conclusion of the work.

 Hiring a contractor is an involved and complex process, but it’s one you want to do right.